Skip to main content

 • choose music to suit your audience's taste and the venue's music policy

-• operate lighting and visual effects in time to the beat
+• control lighting and visual effects to match your playlist

-• create your own sounds, manipulate beats, use samples, and add music and sound effects
+• create your own loops, manipulate beats, and add samples and sound effects

 • work with an MC who raps or sings over the music